-- · lab and diagnostic tests,
+- lab and diagnostic tests,

 - consultations, and

 - psychological evaluations, that a facility uses in evaluating a potential transplant candidate.

 This coverage is limited to one evaluation per transplant request and must be rendered either at a facility that is located in the State of Hawaii and has a contract with us to perform the transplant or is an approved Blue Distinction Center for Transplants.
-For details about donor screening benefits, see in this chapter under Organ Donor Services.
+For details about donor screening benefits, see the section Organ Donations later in this chapter.